Salon Galić: HULU's tenure

 Galić passed on the managerial duties to the Croatian Association of Visual Artists (Hrvatske udruge likovnih umjetnika, or HULU Split) after his death in 1961.
-During its tenure, HULU hosted over a thousand exhibitions by prominent contemporary artists from Croatia, Norway, Sweden, Kosovo, Italy, Israel, Spain, Germany, Japan, Vietnam and numerous other countries, and other art-related happenings, including the annual Radoslav Putar Awards.
+During its tenure, HULU hosted over a thousand exhibitions by prominent contemporary artists from Croatia, Norway, Sweden, Kosovo, Italy, Israel, Spain, Germany, Japan, Vietnam and numerous other countries, and other art-related happenings, including the annual Radoslav Putar Awards that hosts an exhibition of 4 finalists with one selected for a 2-month residency in NYC hosted by Residency Unlimited.
 For their artistic and humanitarian work, the Split-based Association has amassed numerous awards and orders, including the Split City Coat of Arms for Outstanding Contributions to the Development and Reputation of the City of Split, an honorary distinction from the Croatian Community of Independent Artists and an accolade from the Central Hospital for a charitable art auction featuring members' paintings for the Children's Clinic in Split.